decvfox/pands-problem-sheet/README.md

 hidden_numbers += 'X'
 print(hidden_numbers + visible_numbers)
 ```
-This code allows all keyboard characters to be used, I was going to add checks to ensure only numeric or alpha-numeric characters were used, but as applications usually only display account numbers  in this format to show users which one of their accounts was used, I felt it wasn't necessary.
+This code allows all keyboard characters to be used, I was going to add checks to ensure only numeric or alpha-numeric numbers were used, but as applications usually only display account numbers  in this format to show users which one of their accounts was used, I felt it wasn't necessary.

 ## Weekly Task 04
 ### collatz.py
+The Task:
 ```
 Write a program, called collatz.py, that asks the user to input any positive integer and outputs the successive values of the following calculation.
 At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
 Have the program end if the current value is one.

 Example of it running: